|

 The

-forms of life that may happen across its path and is regarded by majority
+of life that may happen across its path and is regarded by majority as

-breeding patterns, lifecycles and a look at the feeding habits of the
+general behavior, breeding patterns, lifecycles and a look at the feeding

 Description